KeyurD1010/KeyurD1010/README.md

 ### About Me

-I'm *Nirmal Shah*, a passionate software engineer and M.Tech student specializing in Machine Learning at DAIICT Gandhinagar.
+I'm *Keyur Dhanani*, a passionate software engineer and M.Tech student specializing in Machine Learning at DAIICT Gandhinagar.
 With a strong foundation in full-stack development, I strive to create impactful solutions through code.

 - 🌍 *From*: Surat, Gujarat, India
 - 🎓 *Education*: